Key takeaways

 2. Tyrvaya (varenicline)

-Tyrvaya (varenicline) is a first-of-its-kind nasal spray to treat DED.
-Approved by the United States FDA in 2021 following clinical trials demonstrating improvement in DED symptoms, Tyrvaya works by varenicline’s anticholinergic effects to activate a nerve pathway in the sinuses that increases tear production.
-The benefit of Tyrvaya over topical ophthalmic products is its ease of administration for those who do not like topically applying products to their eyes, and it eliminates the burning sensation associated with many topical eye administrations.
-Tyrvaya’s active ingredient, varenicline, is also the active ingredient in Chantix for smoking cessation; interestingly, both can be taken simultaneously for their unique indications because Tyrvaya’s absorption into the system is minimal.
-Sneezing is a common side effect, which may be bothersome to patients.
+Tyrvaya (varenicline) is a first-of-its-kind nasal spray to treat dry eye disease.
+Approved by the United States FDA in 2021 following clinical trials demonstrating improvement in dry eye symptoms, Tyrvaya’s active ingredient activates a nerve pathway in the sinuses that increases tear production.
+The benefit of Tyrvaya over topical ophthalmic products is its ease of administration for those who do not like topically applying products to their eyes.
+It also eliminates the burning sensation associated with many topical eye administrations.
+Tyrvaya’s active ingredient, varenicline, is also used for smoking cessation.
+Both can be taken together if needed because Tyrvaya’s absorption into the system is minimal.
+Sneezing is a common side effect of the nasal spray, which may be bothersome to some patients.

 4. Miebo (perfluorohexyloctane ophthalmic solution)